emissary-ingress/emissary/reference/core/consul-service-discovery.md

 ## Configuration Example:

-**Note:** This integration is available starting with Ambassador `0.53.0`.
+**Note:** This integration is not yet shipping.
 For now, the development image of this integration is here: `quay.io/datawire/ambassador:flynn-dev-watt-8922add`.

 In this example, we will demo using Consul Service Discovery to expose APIs to Ambassador.
 For simplicity, we have created a QoTM API that automatically registers itself as service with Consul.